Red Rock Canyon National Conservation AreaCurrently Open [Closes at 04:30 pm]

 - Address: 1000 Scenic Loop Dr, Las Vegas, NV 89161, United States

 - Timings: 08:00 am - 04:30 pm Details

 - Ticket Price: 3 USD

 - Tags: Outdoors, Family And Kids, Canyon, Nature

-About Red Rock Canyon National Conservation Area, Las Vegas
+Red Rock Canyon National Conservation Area - Review

 The Red Rock Canyon National Conservation Area situated in Nevada is a preserved range operated by the Bureau of Land Management, as a major aspect of its National Landscape Conservation System.
 It is secured as a National Conservation Area, and is found around the range of 15 miles to the west of Las Vegas.
 The Las Vegas Strip provides a grand panoramic view of the Red Rock Canyon.
 The range of Red Rock Canyon trails is visited by an excess of 1 million guests every year.
 The protected range showcases a set of substantial red rock creations, mainly featuring a set of sandstone crests and dividers worldwide named as the Keystone Thrust.
 The dividers reach a height of 3,000 feet or 910 metres, making them a mainstream trekking and rock climbing terminus.
 The most elevated focus is the La Madre Mountain, situated at a height of 2,485 m.
 A restricted circular street, spreading 21 km around the canyon, furnishes vehicle access to a large number of the characteristic zones in the territory.